GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radiator.md

 Set larger values if authentication is expected to take (too) long.
 Default of 30 seconds
 - `pollInterval`.
 This is an optional integer containing the interval (in seconds) responses will be polled from the server via http.
 Default is 1 second
+- `authScheme`.
+This is an optional string containing the authentication scheme to use.
+The valid values are `onestep` and `twostep`. `onestep` will simply authenticate the user against the Gluu Server and return the result in the form of a radius authentication status. `twostep` , which is the default , authenticates the user's credentials against gluu server , and performs an additional authentication verification (the default script uses SuperGluu).

 ## Testing
 1. Create a user or use an existing user on Gluu Server and make sure it has at least one enrolled Super Gluu Device